lavaeater/turbo-rocket-ultra/README.md

 - [ ] Player graphics made from components / parts etc.
 - [ ] Vehicles would be cool
 - [ ] Build Towers
-- [ ] Gibs and Body Parts II - blood trails and audio
-- [ ] Flip weapon sprites when facing west
-- [ ] Add explosion particle effect to grenade collision
-- [ ] Zombies throwing particles
-- [ ] Some other type of enemy
-- [ ] Zombies with guns <- this would be genuinely cool, actually
-- [ ] Bat swing
-- [ ] Nicer Setup UI, using Scene2d perhaps
-- [ ] Fix mouse position by polling position instead of event-driven system

 ### Hud II
 Make the HUD pretty and useful and legible.
 Work on more simple databinding stuff and Scene2D extensions etc.